google/quiver-dart/README.md

 `FutureStream` turns a `Future<Stream>` into a `Stream` which emits the same events as the stream returned from the future.

-`StreamRouter` splits a Stream into mulltiple streams based on a set of predicates.
+`StreamRouter` splits a Stream into multiple streams based on a set of predicates.

 `CountdownTimer` is a simple countdown timer that fires events in regular